ecasanova/recipes-challenge/README.md

 [Redis](https://redis.io/) - Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.

 [TheMealDB](https://www.themealdb.com/) - This is a public database of recipes, I take this recipes and fill out my local database.
-Including images and thumbnails
+Including images

 [MUI](https://mui.com/) - MUI offers a comprehensive suite of UI tools to help you ship new features faster.
 Start with Material UI, our fully-loaded component library, or bring your own design system to our production-ready components.